Is Your Portfolio Ready for (More) Rising Interest Rates?

 What if you're buying and holding individual bonds to maturity?
 If you're not selling and your bond is from a creditworthy issuer that makes good on its obligations, rising rates don't pose a direct risk of losses.
 Even so, as a buy-and-hold individual bond investor, you'll be missing out on the chance to swap into higher-yielding bonds when they become available, something that a bond fund can readily take advantage of.
 Smaller investors may also have a difficult time adequately diversifying with individual bonds.

-The fact that yields remain pretty low, combined with rising inflation, argues for not holding more cash than you need for emergencies or near-term spending needs.
+The fact that yields remain pretty low, combined with high inflation, argues for not holding more cash than you need for emergencies or near-term spending needs.
 It also underscores the importance of not settling for the convenience of notoriously low-yielding cash options like brokerage sweep accounts.

 Stock performance can be a mixed bag in periods of rising yields, underscoring the value of diversification across the Morningstar Style Box.